 Particle pollution varies in size and is often broken up into two categories: PM 10-2.5 and PM 2.5.
 Coarser particles that are between 10 and 2.5 microns fall in the former category, while PM 2.5 contains finer particles 2.5 microns and smaller.

-Particle pollution like PM 2.5 and ultra-fine particles are a significant health risk because they are small enough to pass through lung tissue and enter the blood stream.
+Particle pollution like PM 2.5 and ultra-fine particles are a significant health risk because they are small enough to pass through lung tissue and enter the bloodstream.
 These particles are composed of many different compounds, variance depending on factors like region and time of year.

-Particle pollution diminishes lung function and some health side effects can be intense coughing, increased asthma attacks and allergic reactions, cardiac arrhythmias, heart attacks and cancer.
+Particle pollution diminishes lung function and some health side effects can be intense coughing, increased asthma attacks and allergic reactions, cardiac arrhythmias, heart attacks, and cancer.

 Plenty of research and studies have been conducted over the years that can back up the statements in the report that short-term increases and exposure to particle pollution have been linked to negative consequences such as death, respiratory and cardiovascular causes, strokes, increased mortality in infants and young children, increased amount of heart attacks, inflammation of lung tissue in young, healthy adults and increased hospitalization for asthma sufferers.

 Anyone exposed to particle pollution is at risk for negative health effects.
 People who are most at risk are sensitive groups like those who already have a respiratory condition like COPD or asthma, those who work outside, the elderly and children.
-People who are diabetic have an increased risk because they have a higher risk for cardiovascular disease.
+People who are diabetic have an increased risk because they have a higher risk of cardiovascular disease.

 Air quality affects everyone in this country, from rural populations to city dwellers.
 The “State of the Air” report is an annual reminder of how much air quality contributes to your overall health and well-being.